Seongyeol Yi

 When Should You Use React?

-React’s advantages become clearly apparent in applications with complex and frequent state changes.
-For example, in e-commerce sites like the example shown above, where multiple states affect each other (user login/logout, cart management, product filtering and sorting) or where the DOM is frequently updated due to heavy user interaction, React significantly reduces development complexity.
+React’s advantages are clear in applications with complex and frequent state changes.
+For example, in a shopping site like the examples above — with user login/logout, cart management, product filtering and sorting, and multiple states affecting each other — or when heavy user interaction causes frequent DOM updates, React dramatically reduces development complexity.

-However, React isn’t necessary in all situations.
-For static pages with little to no state changes, like company introduction pages or blog posts, or websites with only simple features like form submission, React might be overkill.
-In such cases, it only increases library size and initial loading time.
+But for static pages with little state change — like company landing pages or blog posts — or websites with just simple form submissions, React can be overkill.
+In those cases it only adds to bundle size and initial load time.

-We’ve looked back at what inconveniences React solves.
-Technology will continue to evolve and new paradigms will emerge, but what’s important is understanding the problems each tool tries to solve and making appropriate choices for each situation.
+We’ve reflected on what problems React solves.
+Technology will keep evolving and new paradigms will emerge, but what matters is understanding the problem each tool solves and choosing the right one for the situation.